Marijuana, also known as cannabis or weed, can be addictive.

 • Nightmares

-While some people might attempt marijuana detox on their own, long-term sobriety is more likely when cessation is accompanied by professional treatment like the one we offer at our medical detox facility in Florida.
+While some people might attempt marijuana detox on their own, long-term sobriety is more likely when cessation is accompanied by professional treatment, like we offer at our medical detox facility in Florida.

 Inpatient treatment will address the underlying issues that contributed to marijuana addiction and provide practical strategies for avoiding reuse.